95% of Murder Victim's Family Members Support Death Penalty

 2) Are you opposed to the death penalty in ALL murder cases, inclusive of the examples, above?

-That produces a more accurate picture of who supports the death penalty and who is opposed to it, about 80% and 15%, respectively.
+That produces a more accurate picture of who supports the death penalty and who is opposed to it, 70-86% support and 9-15% opposition.

 Another Gallup Example

-Based upon the consistent examples, above, as with others (1), that equates to 76% support and 20% opposition, for truly "death penalty eligible" crimes, whereby death penalty opposition drops 43% and death penalty support rises by 24-25%.
+Based upon the consistent examples, above, as with others (1), that equates to 76% support and 20% opposition, for 1) truly "death penalty eligible" crimes and/or 2) providing a "sometimes" response option, whereby death penalty opposition drops 43% and death penalty support rises by 24-25%.

-From 2001-2011, the Gallup morally acceptable poll has averaged 70% support for the general question (6), suggesting the moral question, in the proper context of "death penalty eligible murders", would also likely rise to the 80% level.
+From 2001-2011, the Gallup morally acceptable poll has averaged 70% support for the general question (6), suggesting the moral question, in the proper context of "death penalty eligible murders"and/or a "sometimes" response option, would also likely rise to the 80% level.

-With rare exception, that being the 10% who support executions for all murderers, most folks are more selective with their death penalty support, just as death penalty statutes restrict its application, with very few murders being subject to the death penalty.
+With rare exception, that being the 10-22% who support executions for all murderers, most folks are more selective with their death penalty support, the "sometimes" response option, just as death penalty statutes restrict its application, with very few murders being subject to the death penalty.

-Many folks who claim to be death penalty opponents are no such thing, just as the polls show us, whereby there is a 24% jump in death penalty support and a 43% reduction in death penalty opposition, when the crimes are particularly heinous.
+Many folks who claim to be death penalty opponents are no such thing, as the polls show us, whereby there is a 24% jump in death penalty support and a 43% reduction in death penalty opposition, when the crimes are particularly heinous and/or the poll allows for a "sometimes" response option.

-Such folks are not death penalty opponents but, instead they reflect moral considerations based upon the degree of suffering and/or the number of murder victims.
+Such folks are not death penalty opponents but, instead they reflect moral considerations based upon the degree of suffering and/or the number of murder victims, provided by a "sometimes" reply option.

 92% of police chiefs support the death penalty, with only 4% opposition (7).